 It’s all too easy to get bogged down in the details of any individual project.
 Yet a holistic view of how you’re handling the change management process can provide valuable insight, and help you build on a solid foundation for future successes.

-Recognizing and rewarding success improves adoption
+Recognising and rewarding success improves adoption

 On any project, everyone's busy and you're aiming for a successful and relatively painless go-live.
 But perhaps one of your project’s champions (see blog 1, 2, and 3) had a good idea, or has done something really helpful and effective to help push the project along.

 That’s something to celebrate, and certainly something to recognize.
-Recognizing people for thinking outside the box or for going that extra mile—or bringing useful feedback back to the rest of the group—paves the way for future successes.
+Recognising people for thinking outside the box or for going that extra mile—or bringing useful feedback back to the rest of the group—paves the way for future successes.
 You never know when you’ll be working with these folks again, or when you may need their help, so a little courtesy can go a long way.

 Change is never easy.
 Higher ed’s unique challenges and responsibilities can sometimes make change seem even more daunting.
 Yet with a well-conceived change management plan and team in place, anxiety and uncertainty can be mitigated.
 Higher education institutions are united by a single goal: to make sure students succeed.
-And a solid change management plan—no matter the size or scale of the project—ensures that disruptions and roadblocks are minimized or eliminated altogether, allowing institutions to concentrate on what matters—the students.
+And a solid change management plan—no matter the size or scale of the project—ensures that disruptions and roadblocks are minimised or eliminated altogether, allowing institutions to concentrate on what matters—the students.